 When looking for investment property, be aware of the red flags and what you can afford to overlook.
 When buying an investment property, here are five fixes to avoid.

-While flooring has a big impact on a home’s overall aesthetic, it’s also a crucial repair to think about when buying an investment property in La Grange.
+While flooring has a big impact on a home’s overall aesthetic, it’s also a crucial repair to think about when buying an investment property.
 Scratched wood floors, mismatched or extremely worn carpet throughout, and filthy linoleum in desperate need of replacement can all detract from a property with strong bones.
 In most circumstances, wood floors may be restored to seem brand new.
 If the flooring can no longer be salvaged, replacing it with modern materials is a comparatively low-cost improvement when contrasted to the value it brings to the home.

 Walls or Ceilings